 As far as fish goes, tilapia is a pretty sturdy variety with a good flavor that is pretty easy to cook.
 You can mildly overcook it without really noticing too much.
-It also holds together really well and won't completely fall apart when you try to flip it over.
+If you’re concerned about sustainability, see what Seafood Watch has to say about Tilapia (it’s all good.

 For the crust, I basically took advantage of the two side dishes I was already preparing, a wheatberry and almond salad and sauteed red kale and borrowed some of their ingredients.
 This keeps things simple and ties all of the flavors of the dish together.

 This doesn’t take long, so you can do this just before you’re ready to serve.
 Have the pan heated to medium high and pour in a little bit of oil.
 Cook the fish for 4-5 minutes per side.
 Remember, cook the presentation side first as it’ll have the best brown and color.
 Try to avoid having to flip back to this side.